Is it Illegal to Collect Rainwater in Texas?

 Dating back to ancient Rome, the idea of collecting rainwater began when wealthier households were designed with atriums that had shallow pools built into the floor.
 The pools were meant to collect rainwater to help fill the city’s water supply.
 Since then, there have been many adaptations on how to harvest rainwater all over the world.

 Collecting rainwater can be as simple as routing a gutter into an empty barrel.
-For a more effective technique, you can install a more complex rain harvesting system.
-With a system like this, water trickles down gutters and enters a filter that takes out leaves, dirt, and other unwanted materials.
+For a more effective technique, however, you can install a more complex rain harvesting system.
+With a system like this, water trickles down off your roof and into your gutters, and then flows through a filter that takes out leaves, dirt, and other unwanted materials.
+Finally, water then goes into a tank with a filter of its own to be further cleaned.

-Benefits of Harvesting Rainwater
+The Benefits of Harvesting Rainwater

 - Reduces stormwater runoff